• About Us

 At first, they laughed, calling me names for abandoning the one chosen by my family.
 Then they got angry.
 Eventually, they accepted my new name.
 My new identity was a merciful release.
 That was summer 1947.
 However officially the name Saida continued to appear in all official documents, until 1995 when a kind young British Consul in Abu Dhabi pointed out the discrepancy between my passport and the person known by everyone, and agreed to drop my birth name from my British passport

-At eighteen years old, I moved to the Tunisian Capital.
+At eighteen years old, I moved to the Capital, Tunis.
 Later I changed both continents and professions at regular intervals.
 I treated this as a challenge and thrived on the need to learn and adapt.
 I taught languages and raised funds for my favourite charities in Jordan and Spain, learnt new languages and tried my hand at writing.
 My first book was an autobiography for my grandchildren who didn’t have the opportunity to know Tunisia the way I did.
 My second book is my thank-you note to my country of origin for the enriching gifts it bestowed on me – of education, of integrity, and of delicious food.

 Going back to the beginning of the story, people who stay at home always say that there’s no better food in the world than at their mother’s table.
 The travellers, on the other hand, say “well, perhaps there are better dishes and new delights to enjoy in the next big town”.
 We need both view points.
 The funny thing about Tunisia is that cookery books are hardly used.
 Either your mother taught you to cook, or nowadays you follow instructions on the Internet.
 So this book is written in English to help the English speaking world to know and appreciate our culinary heritage and our cultural wealth over the century.
 We hope the book will get to Tunisia by summer’s end.